vebbis321/thel.foo/content/posts/validation/index.md

 }
 ```

 Awesome!
-We now have the same validation behavior, but we can choose from multiple validations and we have removed the unnecessary `NameViewModel` class.
-However I'm actually still not satisfied with our solution -- Because now we have to implement the validation every time we use the `CustomTextField`.
+We now have the same validation behavior, but we can choose from multiple validations, and we have removed the unnecessary `NameViewModel` class.
+However I'm still not satisfied with our solution.
+Because now, we have to implement the validation every time we use the `CustomTextField`.

 So, let me show you two amazing things that we can do to make our code beautiful.

 ## RawValue

-Now, move the conformance to the `Validator` protocol into the `CustomTextField` class instead.
+First, move the conformance to the `Validator` protocol into the `CustomTextField` class instead.
 Why?
-Like I mentioned earlier, we don't want to implement validation behavior every time we use a `CustomTextField`.
+As I mentioned earlier, we don't want to implement validation behavior every time we use a `CustomTextField`.

 ```swift
 // MARK: - Validator